Dream Machine fluidity

 Upgraded 720p render.
 Use when you need sharper detail on product or portrait shots.

-Luma Ray 2 supports up to 9-second clips.
+Luma Ray 2 supports 5-second or 9-second clips.
 No audio generation on Ray 2.
-Free signup credits (100) cover two 5-second Standard renders or one HD 720p render.
+Free signup credits (100) cover two 5-second Standard renders.
+Three resolution tiers — Standard 540p, HD 720p, Full HD 1080p — pick in the generator.

 Common questions about Luma Ray 2